hostmobility/documentation/docs/system/mxv/update.md

 ### Prepare upgrade

 * Copy the file `*-image-mx5-pt*.rootfs.wic.gz` to `mx5-image.wic.gz`
-* Copy `flashmx5.scr` & `mx5-image.wic.gz` to the USB drive or to `/boot` on the Linux file system
+* Copy `flashmx5.scr` and `mx5-image.wic.gz` to a USB memory or to `/boot` on the Linux file system

 ### If USB method is used

 * You can add an [autoboot.sh](../update.md#usb-method-autobootsh) script to the USB memory on the first boot after flash to perform post installation.
-* Plug the USB drive into the hardware.
+* Plug the USB memory into the hardware.
 * Press and hold the `RESET` button for 1 second.

 ### If /boot method is used